Skip to content

 Updates

-Yumbah Aquaculture has been recognised at the 2025 ASC Sustainable Seafood Awards Australia, winning Best Responsible Seafood Producer, and celebrating Yumbah’s Rebecca Pedler as a joint winner of Young Person in Aquaculture.
+Yumbah Aquaculture was recognised at the 2025 ASC Sustainable Seafood Awards Australia, winning Best Responsible Seafood Producer, and celebrating Yumbah’s Rebecca Pedler as a joint winner of Young Person in Aquaculture.

 The Best Responsible Seafood Producer award acknowledges Yumbah’s commitment to sustainable aquaculture and environmental stewardship.